The auditor has an existing relationship with the manufacturer of Celotex, the cladding supposedly used on the tower.

 The aftermath of the atrocity demonstrates that the ignorant attitudes the residents were faced with before the fire have not gone away, and the concerns raised about the Inquiry highlight the disgraceful treatment they are still enduring to this day.

 George Cook is Deputy Editor and Comment Editor of Gair Rhydd, Cardiff University’s student newspaper.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.